 No-Cost Multiplex Testing

 Testing services are critical for identifying a variety of illnesses, such as the novel coronavirus.
-Dr. MobiCare’s providers offer comprehensive testing services, including multiplex COVID testing, Flu A/B, and RSV testing.
+Dr. MobiCare’s providers offer comprehensive testing services, including multiplex COVID testing, Flu A/B, RSV, and Strep testing.

 Multiplex COVID Testing involves using molecular diagnostics to detect several pathogens from one patient sample, such as throat swab or blood sample.
 It’s useful because it allows clinicians to quickly detect COVID-19 and other illnesses, such as the flu, which can complicate diagnoses in patients with overlapping symptoms.
 The multiplex test results come back more quickly than other testing options, which can expedite treatment and help contain potential outbreaks.